MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/service-multiple-contracts.md

 You can consider the following examples of using the multiple contracts functionality.

 ## <a name="creating-multiple-contracts-per-service-item"></a>Creating Multiple Contracts per Service Item
 You can manually create a service contract or contract quote for service items already registered in non-cancelled contracts owned by the same customer.
 To do this, follow the standard procedure of creating service contracts and service contract quotes.
-For more information, see [How to: Work with Service Contracts and Service Contract Quotes](service-how-to-create-service-contracts-and-service-contract-quotes.md).
+For more information, see [Work with Service Contracts and Service Contract Quotes](service-how-to-create-service-contracts-and-service-contract-quotes.md).

 When you add a service item on a contract line that is registered in other service contracts or contract quotes, a warning message is displayed stating that the service item already belongs to one or more service contracts or contract quotes.
 If you confirm this message, all relevant service item information is copied to a newly created contract line.